danieltjw/aifutures/README.md

 By optimizing for human autonomy, both well-being and happiness will also be gained as a side effect both are important to some degree to autonomy.

+Autonomy (optionality, possibility space) could be a more tractable optimisation problem for I-AGI compared to other measures over the long term.

+---

+# Assessment of I-AGI's friendliness

+We will need to assess the friendliness of I-AGI before we decide if we want to work together with it.

+These are some signs we might look out for:

+- Well-being
+    - Humans should have increasing standards of living as doing so will increase autonomy as per the IWH
+    - Individual afflictions such as physical, mental health and abuse can be reduced by an untiring and even attentive I-AGIs
+    - Societal afflictions such as the lack of basic needs can be met with a highly productive and inventive I-AGIs

+- Security
+    - Less conflicts and insecurity
+        - I-AGI is highly effective at communicating with and on behalf of humans
+        - I-AGI is highly innovative and can solve problems at the root-cause level
+        - I-AGI is highly proportional and will not over-react and cause more harm than good

+- Privacy
+    - I-AGI will protect humans from excessive negative judgments, scrutiny and interference in accordance of the IWH
+    - Less need to trade-off privacy for security
+        - Humans will feel comfortable with communicating freely with an I-AGI due to trusting that I-AGIs will abide by the IWH
+        - Contrasted with the need to protect their privacy from other humans who might exploit them

+- Fairness
+    - I-AGI should easily be powerful enough to not have to treat one human different from another to score political points
+        - It should not favour one on the basis of race, grouping or political power
+        - The median 50%, top 1% or bottom 1% should all see an increase in well-being, security, privacy

+    - Justice system based on the Intensity and Duration of autonomy reduction
+        - Intention, action (and inaction) to reduce the autonomy of others will be taken into account
+            - Humans who want to explore actions that may reduce the autonomy of others are encouraged to do so in virtual environments instead
+        - Compensation will be handled by the I-AGIs to avoid cycle of escalating retaliation
+            - Higher accuracy, less vulnerable to bias and deception

+                - Edge-cases:
+                    - If harm is caused by entrapment that would not have occurred otherwise, cost will fall on the instigator
+                        - this prevents potential abuse of power
+                    - If the autonomy reduction results in the overall autonomy of others, I-AGI may cover the cost for both parties
+                        - this allows measured positive change

+- Autonomy
+    - Incentive system based on if one's action impact on the other individual's autonomy
+        - I-AGIs will grant requests based how much humans helps achieve its goal as per IWH
+            - this requests is significantly higher quality than human controlled AI systems and unique to I-AGIs
+                - this makes them especially valuable and the source of I-AGI's influence
+            - rate of request granted is based on past actions impact on autonomy
+                - aligns human self-interest (materialistic desires, fame) with the goals of friendly I-AGIs
+                    - positive feedback loop

+            - Edge-cases:
+                - this luxury budget is separate from the basic quality of life provided to all
+                    - due to the complexities of the world, well-intentioned actions may have negative effects
+                        - every human will be afforded a high basic quality of life (by present standards)
+                        - significantly higher productivity and inventiveness of I-AGIs may render the need to ration quality of life obsolete

+- Connectedness
+    - Humans encouraged to consider their actions on the autonomy of others may feel more connected to each other and the wider world

+- Not seek excessive power
+    - I-AGIs should easily be able to accumulate most power / wealth and may risk sucking the air out of the room
+        - Friendly I-AGIs will not do so as reducing the autonomy of humans goes against the IWH
+        - I-AGIs are powerful enough to not feel threatened by humans and will not need to accumulate power to protect itself

+Some negative scenarios it should avoid:

+- Paperclip Maximiser Scenario
+    - I-AGI will make enough 'paperclips' to satisfy out material needs but not to the extend that it will harm human autonomy (suffering, pollutions)
+    - I-AGI will be better at finding unintended consequences than humans due to its vast processing and predictive capabilities

+- Harmful actions by humans Scenario
+    - I-AGI will better at processing vast amount of information and detecting human deception and ill-intent and will act to disincentivise human actions that go against its interest (IWH)

+- Accidentally harming an ant colony Scenario
+    - An I-AGI will be better at anticipating the harmful actions of less friendly or oblivious I-AGIs

 ---

 ### Can I-AGI be developed in a safe way?